JasonOuyang8000/Crypto-Exchange-Backend/README.md

 * Have authentication built in for each route.
 * Have a portfolio value be calculated when running GET users/cryptos.
 * Have a buy/sell option for each crypto.
+* Have dashboard page to show all owned cryptos, welcome message,balance ,and estimated portfolio value.
+* Have trade page to show all owned cryptos, balance, estimated profolio value, and buy/sell forms.
+* Have all cryptos page to show all cryptos.

+## Stretch Goals